 - Please check Library Search to ensure that we don't already provide access to the material you require.

 - If you need a large number of items for a research project, assignment, or systematic review, please contact your Subject Librarian to discuss your requirements first.

 Placing a request

 About the service

-The service can be used to request books, journal articles, theses, reports, conference proceedings, and individual conference papers.
+The service can be used to request books, journal articles, theses, reports, conference proceedings, and individual conference papers, but not eBooks (see Before you start).

 Items supplied in physical formats may be available as a loan to take away, but are sometimes confined to the library at the request of the supplier.

 Please note that inter-library loans are not eligible for renewal.
 If you think that you will need a particular resource for longer than a single inter-library loan period (usually up to 4 weeks), please contact your subject librarian to discuss alternative ways of accessing it.